 Submissions will be reviewed to ensure that speakers and topics align with PACC’s standards of excellence, allowing us to once again deliver a world-class program that is informative, engaging, and offers relevant content that provides genuine value for delegates and sponsors alike.

-- Speakers must be available to present all three days of the conference.
+- Speakers must be available to present on any day of the conference.

 - Plenary and breakout sessions are generally 90 minutes long; some are 120 minutes long.
 Workshops are 3 hours long.

-- Speakers must commit to maintaining an educational or professional development focus in your session and to avoid sales messages and marketing presentations.
+- Speakers must commit to maintaining an educational or professional development focus and to avoid sales messages and marketing presentations.

-- Speakers who incorporate a sales theme or message and/or receive low audience evaluations will not be invited to present at future seminars or conferences.
+- Speakers who incorporate a sales theme or message and/or receive low audience evaluations will not be invited to present at future PACC events.

 - PACC offers fresh and timely programming at its learning events, so being approved as a speaker at a PACC event does not imply that the speaker will be invited to speak at future events.